Staffing = Reputation x Networking

 How Staffing Works

-Projects can end up on the staffing list for two reasons.
+If you see a project on the staffing list for two main reasons.

-First, they are undesirable, and nobody wants to join them.
+First, nobody wants them.
 Second, it is a formality to create a sense of transparency and fairness.
 But the project is already staffed.

 To win at the staffing game, you must be on speed dial for the partners you want to work with.
 Ideally, you need to place yourself in a situation where multiple partners will fight for you.
 This will create options for you to steer your career.